angular/angular/aio/content/guide/upgrade.md

 </figure>

-What this means in practice is that we do not need to call `$apply()` in our code, regardless of whether it is in AngularJS on Angular.
+What this means in practice is that we do not need to call `$apply()` in our code, regardless of whether it is in AngularJS or in Angular.
 The `UpgradeModule` does it for us.
 We *can* still call `$apply()` so there is no need to remove such calls from existing code.
 Those calls just don't have any effect in a hybrid application.